Frequently Asked Questions

 What is the trail like?

-The route is on sandy dirt roads and a single track trail.
+The route is mostly single track trail with one single last day on dirt roads.
 See Route for more information.

 How much total elevation gain?